FablabSaigon/mobile-fablab/pages/pages-root-folder/index.md

   title: "What is the Mobile Fablab?"
   url: 'http://mobile.fablabsaigon.org/the-project/'
   image: event.jpg
   text: 'Our mission is innovation literacy in Vietnam.
-Especially, we want to show kids’ throughout Vietnam that digital fabrication can help make their dreams come true.'
+Especially, we want to show kids’ throughout Vietnam that digital fabrication can help make their dreams come true.<br/>'
 widget2:
   title: "Our Journey Through Vietnam"
   url: 'http://mobile.fablabsaigon.org/the-journey/'